 If you want to circumvent geo-restrictions when accessing websites or certain online services unavailable in your area from your browser, a VPN extension can be enough.

-But, if you want to bypass these restrictions in order to watch streaming services or play games on gaming platforms via their dedicated apps, then you will need to connect to the VPN app instead.
+But, if you want to bypass these restrictions to watch streaming services or play games on gaming platforms via their dedicated apps, then you will need to connect to the VPN app instead.

 However, if you want to play games on digital distribution platforms such as Steam and Origin, then you will need to install those clients on your device first, and only thereafter will you be able to download the games.